Frequently Asked Questions

 - Desiccant, or insecticidal dust

-This method would not only achieve a quick knockdown of the pest population but would also provide a greater chance of long term success compared to many applications of a repellant insecticide.
+This method would not only achieve a quick knockdown of the pest population but also creates a greater chance of long-term success than many applications of a repellant insecticide.

 Will Cryonite blow insects like bed bugs off of a surface?

-What’s the point of using Cryonite if I still have to use a chemical residual treatment afterward?
-Couldn’t I simply use a chemical treatment?
+What’s the point of using Cryonite if I still have to use a residual chemical treatment afterward?
+Couldn’t I use a chemical treatment alone?

-- There are many items when a chemical application might not be appropriate, such as with items sensitive to moisture like electronics.
+- A chemical application might not be appropriate in all situations, like treating items sensitive to moisture like electronics.

-- Many customers may also look for companies that seek to reduce their use of chemical insecticides, and are willing to pay more for a treatment that reduces the number of residual chemicals used in their home.
+- Many customers may also look for companies that seek to reduce their use of chemical insecticides.
+Often, they are willing to pay more for a treatment that reduces the number of residual chemicals used in their home or business.

 - Your treatment protocol will have a lower chance of failure due to insecticide resistance, and your lower chemical cost would increase profits.